 Also known as honeycomb shades, cellular shades are designed to insulate.
 Their surface is covered in hexagonal cells, which form a protective layer against your window.
 The air pockets within the honeycomb lattice are a barrier against heat or cold since air is a poor heat conductor.

 The honeycomb structure diffuses the light and heat, preventing it from filtering into your home.
 Their sleek and simple look pairs well with other window treatments, such as drapes.

 Think of a reflective blind like a pair of sunglasses for your house.
-The back side of these blinds have a special film that bounces light back outside instead of letting it penetrate through to the indoors.
+The backside of these blinds has a special film that bounces light back outside instead of letting it penetrate indoors.

 Depending on the architecture of your home, you may even be able to try exterior blinds.
 Similar to shutters, these weather-resistant window coverings help control light before it can even pass through your window panes.